nikoshet/Airport-Database-Management-System/README.md

 # Airport-Database-Management-System
-I did this project for the course "Databases" that i attended.
+Semester project for the course "Databases" during the eight semester.
-The main goal of this project was to design and create a Database of an airport(arrivals,departures,gates,parking spots), and utilize it through a specific application that i should make.
+The main goal of this project was to design a database using MySQL of an airport(arrivals, departures, gates, parking spots), as well as create a specific application that should interact with the database, store, change and delete information in it, or obtain data from it.

 ### What was made
 * Creation of an Entity Relationship Diagram
 * Creation of a Relational Model
-* Creation of a database with MySQL
+* Creation of a database using MySQL
 * Creation of an application using Python
 * Creation of an application using JAVA